Mark Hughes’ Bantams contest the second leg of their play-off semi-final against Carlisle United at Brunton Park this afternoon.

 A taxi rank is located just outside the Railway Station.

 Take the number 76 bus from the city centre and alight at the Lakeland Gate Inn.

 Head back a short distance from the direction you travelled on the bus and Brunton Park is on your right-hand side.

-City fans should prepare for a cold afternoon in Cumbria, with highs of just 4°C. Sunny spells are forecast with the chance of rain at 10%.
+City fans should prepare for a sunny afternoon in Cumbria, which highs of 19°C.